Chromebooks have emerged as popular computing devices due to their affordable price, long battery life, ultra-portability and security.

 In general, users are familair with and trust Microsoft Office, when it comes to work and getting things done.

 Microsoft’s Office includes popular programs like Word, Excel and PowerPoint which most users trust and have grown up with.

 In the case of Chromebooks, you will be using Google Docs and Google Sheets which can also get your work done.
 However, these applications are not yet comparable to Microsoft Office.

 Professional and Business Use

-These professional software programmes are designed for Windows based computers and do not work on Chromebooks.
+These and other popular professional software programmes do not work on Chromebooks.

 Winner: Window based Computers.

 Chromebooks cannot be connected to a printer, you will be relaying on Google’s Cloud Print technology to print your files and documents from a Chromebook.

 Windows computers can be directly connected to printers and scanners.
 You will be able to print directly from your computer to a connected printer, without your documents going via the Cloud.